File too big for an email attachment yet again?

 The challenges of sending large videos

-Sending these large video files to customers, partners and suppliers can be a challenge; during the production phase of a video, agencies and marketing departments often still use the cloud services of the video editing software to collaborate on it, for example, after previewing a rough cut.
-However, when the final rendering is then available in the file system and needs to be sent "once again quickly" to external recipients, free cloud providers such as WeTransfer or Dropbox are often used.
-Simply because there is no in-house solution that is adapted to the company's own needs.
+Sending these large video files to customers, partners, and suppliers can be a challenge; during the production phase of a video, agencies, and marketing departments often still use the cloud services of the video editing software to collaborate on it, for example, after previewing a rough cut.
+However, when the final rendering is available in the file system and needs to be sent "once again quickly" to external recipients, free cloud providers such as WeTransfer or Dropbox are often used simply because there is no in-house solution adapted to the company's needs.

 Why free cloud providers are often a bad choice

 When you send large videos via free cloud providers, the ownership rights often pass to the provider.
-The transfer size is limited, the data is not encrypted and you can no longer recall uploaded videos if you have entered the wrong email address as the recipient.
+The transfer size is limited, the data is not encrypted, and you can no longer recall uploaded videos if you enter the wrong email address as the recipient.

-It is better to send your videos online via your own server, for example with our solutions for large file transfers.
+For example, sending your videos online via your own server with our solutions for large file transfers is better.